dgaydukov/cert-aws/files/sa.md

 Database vs Data Warehouse
 * relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
-* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data RedShift - fully-managed, petabyte-scale data warehouse.
+* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data RedShift - relational data warehouse, fully-managed, petabyte-scale, massively parallel.
 Redshift - relational db for OLAP, supports ODBC/JDBC, based on industry-standard PostgreSQL.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
+It's fully transactional but implements only serializable isolation level.
+So if you have big workflow that do lot's of modification, wrap it into transaction, cause otherwise redshift will use new transaction for every change.
+Columnar storage more faster for aggregation operations.
+If you need to do sum/average in row storage you have to scan all pages to get result it's a lot of IO, but with columnar you get single IO to get whole column.
+Column data persisted to 1MB immutable blocks.
+Data sorting used to optimize zone maps, usually on columns that you use for filtering, usually low cardinality.
+So if you have column with high cardinality (timestamp with millisec) there is no point to add such column to sort key, it won't improve performance.
+Zone maps - in-memory data structures that store column's min/max value, so when you make query it's checked can data possibly be in this block, if not block is not scanned.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
 Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
 Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work. primary goal in selecting a table’s DISTSTYLE is to evenly distribute the data throughout the cluster for parallel processing.
 WLM (Workload Management) - queue to prioritize queries.
+Each query assigned to queue, and based on queue priority - executed.
+SQA (Short query acceleration) - when query in queue, redshift determine that this query will run short time, and put it into beginning of queue, so it would be executed first.
+Concurrency Scaling - if turned on, add transient cluster (take incremental snapshot to s3 and spin new cluster form it in seconds, we can take incremental cause backup automatically enabled so we already have full snapshot) when queues are full.
+For every 24 hours of running cluster you accrue 1 hour of free transient cluster.
 Just like rds, RedShift supports snapshots (both automatic and manual).
 Internally each node using ebs to store data, but you can create s3 backups.
 For encryption it uses four-tier hierarchy of encryption keys.
-These keys are:
-* master key
-* cluster key
-* database key
-* data encryption keys
-Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
+These keys are: master/cluster/database/data encryption keys Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
 So it basically allows you to separate storage & compute.
+You can also use it to insert data into redshift from s3.
 It different from Athena, cause it allows you to join current redshift tables with data from s3.
 Under the hood there is a fleet of thousands Redshift Spectrum nodes spread across multiple AZ.
 Query is submitted to leader node of your Redshift cluster => leader node optimizes, compiles, and pushes the query execution to the compute nodes => compute nodes submit requests to redshift spectrum